-Friday February 19, 2014 marked the second seasonal node of the new-year and the new Spring – 雨水 Yu Shui, “Rain Water.”
+Today, Saturday February 18, is the beginning of the second seasonal node of the new-year and the new Spring – 雨水 Yu Shui, “Rain Water.”
 During Rain Water the expansion of Yang in the natural environment continues.
-In addition to the 24 Seasonal Nodes that we have been mentioning, each of the 24 periods can be further broken down into 3 five-day periods (making up the 72 Manifestations of the year in total).
+In addition to the 24 Seasonal Nodes that we have been mentioning, each of the 24 periods can be further broken down into 3 five-day periods (making up the 72 Material Manifestations of the year).
 The 3 periods of Rain Water are “Otters Sacrifice Fish” (ta ji yu 獺祭魚), “Swan Geese Appear” (hong yan lai 鴻雁來), and “Vegetation Sprouts” (caomu mengdong 草木萌動).
 The swan goose is a rare large goose native to northern China.
-While we don’t have them here in the US, we do have other species of geese.
-Recently in NJ we are seeing small flocks of geese flying north again!
+While we don’t have them here in the US, we do have other species of geese, and here in NJ we beginning to see geese flying north again heralding the warmer Spring weather to come.

 One of the statements in Chinese related to Rain Water says, “Yu shui lai lin shi qi zhong, dang xin pi wei shou shang hai” 雨水來臨濕氣重，當心脾胃受傷害 – “as Rain Water arrives damp qi is heavy, be careful not to damage the Spleen and Stomach.”
-When walking around outside, I’m struck by the recent shift in the environment.
-While we had a very dry Winter, there is now significantly more dampness in nature.
-Last night, a small part of my Grandmother’s driveway practically washed away in yesterday’s torrential rain!
-The dryness of winter is certainly gone.
+When walking around outside, I’m struck by the shift in the feeling.
+As I write this essay, today we are having warmer enough temperatures that snow is melting.
+The ground and air are both moist with the release of water that was trapped in frozen form and there is now significantly more dampness outside in nature.
+This time last year a small part of my Grandmother’s driveway practically washed away in torrential rain!
+The dryness of winter is fast going.

 Into this base congee just about any ingredient can be added.
 Herbs, vegetables, meats, other spices – its all possible.
 For patients with weak Spleens and damp accumulation, a basic congee starts with rice as described above.
 After that, add in several slices of fresh ginger, a handful of Yi Yi Ren 薏苡仁, and several Dang Shen 黨蔘 roots.
 Season with soy sauce to taste when finished.
 This basic Spleen-strengthening and damp-percolating dish can be eaten daily for breakfast.